yburdakova/Purchaser/README.md

-# Project Management Application for High-Volume Scanning Projects
+# Purchaser

-Welcome to the Project Management Application for High-Volume Scanning Projects!
-This is a quality management system designed specifically for high-volume scanner teams.
-The application helps track box readiness indicators and team performance metrics, such as task completion speed, all through a modern, responsive dashboard.
+Welcome to the Purchaser project!
+This is a full-stack web application for B2C food wholesale business.
+In addition, it comes with an admin dashboard to manage the platform effectively.

 ## Table of Contents